TheGoodlike13/oblivion_dmg/README.md

 For levels above this one, enemy HP will simply cease to increase.

 All remaining arguments will be parsed as permanent effects on the enemy.
-Damage effects will be ignored.
-Drain effects will just reduce max HP.
+Damage over time effects will do nothing.
+Instant damage and drain effects will just reduce starting HP.
-This should be used for innate resistances and weaknesses.
+This should be used for innate resistances and weaknesses instead.

 #### enemy *$name*